 In China there was definitely also printing, but simply because of the huge amount of symbols in their writing, they were destined to stick to panels of hand-carved wood blocks for a longer time.
 A small exception to the rule is the printing system made by Bì Shēng in mid-eleventh century (that’s way before Gutenberg’s more-known invention in the 15th century), but as I said before: it didn’t stick because of the amount of characters.

 Since Gutenberg’s innovations, Latin characters kept changing throughout time.
-Now today most of us live in a Eurocentric world that’s dominated by Swiss typefaces, liked that much because of their ‘universality’ and ‘neutrality’
+Now today most of us live in a Eurocentric world that’s dominated by Swiss typefaces, liked that much because of their ‘universality’ and ‘neutrality’.

 Of course, neither of those are true.